FabioLolix/distroware.gitlab.io/RaspberryPi_OS.md

 **[`^        back to top        ^`](#)**

-    All mediacenter OS use Kodi except Rasplex which use OpenPHT Also Sabayon on ARM and Manjaro ARM have a media edition with Kodi Recalbox have Kodi preinstalled
+    All mediacenter OS use Kodi except Rasplex which use OpenPHT Sabayon on ARM have a media edition with Kodi Recalbox have Kodi preinstalled
     Kodi is installable on DietPi and Max2Play as on most of general OSes

-**LibreELEC** *beta* favourite
+**LibreELEC**

-	New fork of OpenELEC
+	Fork of OpenELEC, embedded Kodi mediacenter, the fast

 * https://libreelec.tv/

 ***

-**OpenELEC** favourite
+**OpenELEC**

-	Indipendent embedded distro
+	Indipendent embedded Kodi mediacenter, the fast

 * http://openelec.tv/get-openelec